+2 crs.
 Provides individual study at a more advanced level, especially for students pursuing a degree or career in music.
 One hour lesson per week.
 May be repeated up to a maximum of eight credit hours.
 Prerequisite: Successful audition or permission of instructor.
+Prerequisite: Successful audition.